 Since this is my first blog post, I was feeling a little unsure about what to write.
-I thought a bit of an introductory post or an extended ‘about me’ may help you to get a feel for me as a person and give more of an insight in to what this blog’s about.
+I thought a bit of an introductory post or an extended ‘about me’ may help you to get a feel for me as a person and provide more of an insight into what this blog’s about.
 Having faced health issues over the past few years that resulted in symptoms such as depression, anxiety, fatigue, hair loss and joint pain to name a few, I have decided it’s time to share my story.

 An accumulation of events led me to a point in my life where I was extremely stressed, completely unfulfilled and felt like I had lost all sense of purpose.
 During late 2011 things had reached boiling point.
 The long-term emotional stress I had been under (for various reasons that I will speak more about in future posts) had created physical problems.
 My self-esteem was pretty low at this time and to top it off, my face began to break out really badly.
 It got to the point where I had moderate acne!
 Personally speaking, I feel the acne was an external reflection of what was going on internally for me at that point in my life.
 I was feeling upset, angry, frustrated and vulnerable and this showed on my face.

 From there on out everything seemed to happen so quickly.
 Before I knew it, I was leaving the dermatologist’s office with a prescription for a five and a half month course of Accutane.
-I’m going to write a full post of my experience with Accutane at another time but the drug itself is a very strong medication and comes with a long list of potential side effects.
+I’m going to write a full post regarding my experience with Accutane at another time but the drug itself is a very strong medication and comes with a long list of potential side effects.
 Known as a ‘last resort’ option, it’s meant to be used for moderate/ severe cases, where other treatments have failed.

-At this point in my life, I was so convinced that if I had clear skin I’d be happy and so desperate for a solution that I decided to give it a go.
+At this point in my life, I was so convinced that if I had clear skin I’d be happy and so desperate for a solution, that I decided to give it a go.
 Like most people who take Accutane, I suffered with side effects early on.
 These were mainly mild and certainly tolerable such as dry eyes, skin and lips and sporadic bouts of eczema.
 I also went through the dreaded ‘initial breakout’ that most people get, where your acne gets much worse before your skin begins to clear.

 About a month to six weeks after starting Accutane my skin began to clear.
 By the end of the five and a half months, I couldn’t believe that I had clear skin!
 Thinking about it now, I had been more ‘run down’ and tired than usual whilst on the medication but hadn’t thought much of it.

 In March 2012 I travelled to South America.
 This was a trip that myself, and one of my closest friends had planned a few years previous and I was super excited!
-With a one- way ticket and backpack I flew out to Santiago to meet him.
+With a one-way ticket and backpack I flew out to Santiago to meet him.

 I was not OK, I was not OK at all!

-Home was the only option and so I booked a flight back to England for two days later.
+Home was the only option and so I booked a flight back to England.
 The journey home was a struggle, I really did my best but felt completely worn out.
 I remember feeling sore all over and my right eyelid being very swollen.
 The journey was made bearable thanks to an amazing girl called Sophie.
 We had actually met back in Peru at the hostel and she decided to get the same flight home as me.
 Her joyful, humorous nature helped me out so much (I still haven’t yet told her how much her company meant to me at that time.)
 We said our goodbyes at London and I rushed to make my connection down to Cornwall.